Evercoder/culori/README.md

 The object needs to have a `mode` property that identifies the color space, and values for each channel in that particular color space.
 See the [Color Spaces](#color-spaces) section for the channels expected of each color space.
 Optionally, the `alpha` property is used for the color's alpha channel.

-### A note on the API

-> 🕳 explain choice of functional style and its benefits.

 ### Basic methods

 <a name="culoriParse" href="#culoriParse">#</a> culori.**parse**(_string_) → _color_ or _undefined_ [<>](https://github.com/evercoder/culori/blob/master/src/parse.js 'Source')